kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 And authorizer checks the accessRule on whether a certain impersonate action is allowed.
 This is a more complicated approach that requires changes on existing RBAC/SAR, while the current proposal does not introduce change on RBAC/SAR.

+#### Conditional Authorization

+Conditional authorization is the emerging work to provide more complicated authorization policy with CEL expressions.
+Potentially it would be able to reduce the number of permission checks for the impersonation in this proposal.
+The work is still in very early stage, and will bring many changes in the exising authorization model.
+It is possible to enhance constrained impersonation in this proposal with conditional authorization in the future.

 ## Infrastructure Needed (Optional)